Greyhound strands passengers at Port Authority

 "We've got no word from the workers telling us for how long or when the bus will be here," Dustvavayev said.
 "If you look around, there's people lying down and tired.
 No one wants to be here."

 Greyhound said they didn't have drivers, leaving their customers stuck.
+They issued the following statement:

 "We are currently experiencing delays at the Port Authority as we wait for drivers to become available once they complete their federally mandated rest."